coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 ## Reporting

+Snakemake generates execution logs with the content that is also printed in the terminal and stores them in the (hidden) `.snakemake` directory located in the directory where the `snakemake` command is executed .
+After executing a workflow, Snakemake saves metadata about the execution in that directory.
+To generate a proper report, we use the `--report` flag when executing the `snakemake` command followed by the filename for the report.

-Reports in Snakemake are HTML documents that are generated after a workflow execution.
+Reports in Snakemake are `html` documents that are generated after workflow execution.
 They summarize the work done by Snakemake together with some statistics.
-Snakemake needs one package to generate the report: `pygments`.
-It can be installed with `pip`:
+To generate `html` reports, an extra Python package called `pygments` needs to be installed, for example using `pip`:
 ```bash
 pip install pygments
 ```